vippsas/vipps-report-api/vipps-report-api-faq.md

 We may add display of the Ledger ID on [portal.vipps.no](https://portal.vipps.no) in the future.

+## How can I get the details for a payment I see in my bank?

+The payout details can be found with the `/funds` endpoint, either under date or using the feed.
+Match the settlement id in the bank with `pspReference`.

+The Report API is designed to provide updated data independently of the bank payments.
+There are several reasons for this, including:

+1. A merchant can have a negative balance and not get settlement payouts for a long time.
+   Periodic checks of settlements would thus not make sense until the merchant has a positive again.
+1. Merchants have different risk profiles (or could have at least).
+If we deemed that we would hold back some of the balance from payouts to an airline company.
+   Let's say they sell three tickets at 5000 NOK each.
+We then change their risk profile saying we need to hold back 7500 NOK and then the settlement run.
+We will then pay out 7500 NOK (if there are no fees).
+Now: What captures will then be part of that settlement?
+1. We may, in rare cases, manually correct payouts.

 ## How do I get the settlements for multiple MSNs in the same ledger?